api3dao/airnode/packages/airnode-utilities/README.md

 # `@api3/airnode-utilities`

-> airnode-utilities provides common utilities for Airnode.
+> Provides common utilities that are used by multiple Airnode packages